mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 Users can also be created in ```batch``` using the Data Loader application.
 Required fields should be included in the import file.
 The Insert operation will need to be used.
 Proper picklist values should be used.

 ## License
+There are three types of licenses: user license, feature license, permission set license.
+The user license must be selected to determine the level of access to the org and which profiles can be selected.
+Feature license allow for additional access.
+Permission set licenses can be used to assign users specific settings and permissions to use various tools and functions.

+Locale settings are set via the company profile and can be overridden on the user record: locale, time zone, language, currency.

 ## User Maintenance

 ## Scenarios & Solutions